 Additional expansion options like mini PCIe socket(s) can be used for flexible add-on modules like high capacity solid state storage (mSATA), GPS, PoE, AIO, DIO, Serial Communication (RS232, RS422, RS485, CAN), Wi-Fi, Cellular and many more.

 Pair a reliable and stable single board computer, like the VersaLogic EPMe-30 (Bengal), with its PCIe (OneBank) expansion bus with a 4-port mini PCIe board; giving you up to 5 sockets for flexible mini PCIe expansion, all in a space of roughly 90mm x 96mm x 50mm, that can you can trust in a hostile environment and count on being available for years (or decades) to come.

-VersaLogic is committed to PC/104.
+VersaLogic is committed to building rugged PC/104 single board computers.
 Many of us have worked our whole lives along that stretch of the technological river where stability and reliability are valued, like Old Man River with his long white beard, full of wisdom and knowledge of the past with an eye towards the rivers turns ahead.

 What lies ahead?
 Depending on your needs the future could already be here.
-For example, the EPMe-42 (Lion) delivers Intel Core i7 performance with PCI/104-Express OneBank expansion.
+For example: the EPMe-42 (Lion), shown right, delivers Intel Core i7 performance with PCI/104-Express OneBank expansion.
 This king of the jungle delivers outstanding performance in a small package at only 12-13.5W depending on the model, with its flexibility and longevity available for many years.